tparker48/Stilson_Moog_Filter_JUCE/README.md

 - processBlock(const AudioSourceChannelInfo& bufferToFill, int passMode) applies the filter to the samples in bufferToFill
    - passMode = 0 for Lowpass, 1 for Highpass, and 2 for Bandpass

+The other filters have very similair APIs.
+Looking at the respective header files should reveal how to initialize, set cutoff frequency, resonance, etc.

+The usage for each filter is demonstrated in MainComponent.cpp .